-Neighborhood Safety and Well Being
+Neighborhood Safety and Well-Being

-- Develop a neighborhood monitoring system that uses readily available data to continually evaluate well-being. - Identity well-being measures and data sources. - Develop a GIS-based monitoring system. - Use the monitoring system to regularly report on neighborhood well-being and recommend needed improvements. - Apply the buffering guidelines from Chapter 7 to ensure neighborhoods are properly buffered from infill development during development reviews.
+- Develop a neighborhood monitoring system that continually tracks factors of interest to residents and stakeholders in local neighborhoods, such as sense of safety, traffic, sidewalk connectivity, or shade. - Identity well-being measures and data sources. - Develop a GIS-based monitoring system. - Use the monitoring system to regularly report on neighborhood well-being and recommend needed improvements. - Apply the buffering guidelines from Chapter 7 to ensure neighborhoods are properly buffered from infill development during development reviews.